The eCommerce bottleneck nobody talks about: Last-mile trust

 Discount code v/s failed delivery

-The eCommerce brands that will establish the reign of South Africa are those who consider delivery as part of their brand promise – not just an operational line item.
+The eCommerce brands that will lead in South Africa are those who consider delivery as part of their brand promise – not just an operational line item.

 Customers may forget a discount coupon code, but not a failed delivery.
 A discount is transactional, but a delivery is emotional.
-Nobody can keep a track of emotions with which the customer hits the button “Buy Now”.
+Nobody can keep a track of emotions when the customer hits the button “Buy Now”.

-Once an order request is sent, the transactional details fade and dwindle with time.
-But what shall stay ahead of time will be the feelings attached to the order.
+Once an order request is sent, the transactional details fade with time.
+But what stays is the emotion attached to the order.

 Imagine and predict

-The birthday gift that arrived 5 days ago.
+The birthday gift that arrived 5 days too late.

-The outfit that didn’t show up before a grand ceremony.
+The outfit that didn’t arrive before a grand ceremony.

-The package that said “delivered” - but never had a portal to do this.
+The package that said “delivered” - but never arrived.

 That memory synergises with the brand — not the courier, not the warehouse, not the logistics partner, but the brand.